jackghg/Arch-In/README.md

 Arch-In is a **Arch Linux** installer scripts, easy to customize, I hope.\
 There are 2 editions:
 - ASK: It's a interactive script, it will ask you the installation details.
-- VARS: Fill the variables in the script and run it.\
+- VARS: Fill the variables in the script and run it.

 Art-in is still a beta.

-## Generic Installation:
+## Installation common steps:
 - Backup your data !
 - Download the last arch iso, flash it to a usb drive, boot it and login as root
 - Put the 3 script files in /ai for example by mounting a drive